Shreya2244/Shreya2244/README.md

 # 💫 About Me:

-Data Analytics projects using SQL, Excel, Power BI, and Python<br>Data Analytics projects, dashboards, and real-world data projects<br>Advanced Power BI, DAX, and real-world data analytics<br>Advanced SQL, Power BI, DAX, Python, and Statistics<br>SQL, Excel, Power BI, Data Analysis, and my IT Helpdesk experience<br>I enjoy turning raw data into meaningful insights and dashboards.
+🔭 **I’m currently working on:** Data Analytics projects using SQL, Excel, Power BI, and Python
+👯 **I’m looking to collaborate on:** Data Analytics projects, dashboards, and real-world datasets
+🤝 **I’m looking for help with:** Advanced Power BI, DAX, and real-world data analytics
+🌱 **I’m currently learning:** Advanced SQL, Power BI, DAX, Python, and Statistics
+💬 **Ask me about:** SQL, Excel, Power BI, Data Analysis, and IT Helpdesk experience
+⚡ **Fun fact:** I enjoy turning raw data into meaningful insights and interactive dashboards.

 ## 🌐 Socials: